Mount Rogers: Hike the Appalachian Trail to Virginia’s Highpoint

 Mount Rogers Summit

-Mount Rogers is not one of them.
-In fact, there are no views.
-It’s an entirely forested summit, but at least it’s a pretty easy highpoint to check off the list.
+It’s worth noting, however, that there are no panoramic views.
+It’s an entirely forested summit, but at least it’s a fairly easy highpoint to check off the list.

 Trail Stats